 Fleming also coaches his wife Annett, who competes for Germany in the heptathlon.
 Fleming recorded two 6,000+ scores in 2015 with a best of 6051.
-In addition, he mentors Derek Masterson, a former UCSB decathlete who has qualified for the USA Outdoor Championships and made the Pan Am Cup team in 2014.
+In addition, he mentored Derek Masterson, a former UCSB decathlete, to top-ten finishes at the 2014 and 2015 USA Outdoor Championships and 2014 Pan Am Cup.

 Fleming graduated from the University of Oregon with a degree in Journalism and received an M.Ed. from the University of Missouri in Educational and Counseling Psychology.
 He is married to the former Annett Wichmann, a four-time track and field All-American while at the University of Hawaii.